datacommonsorg/docsite/api/rest/property_label.md

 }
 ```

+Here `"<payload string>"` is a long encoded JSON string, whose structure changes depending on whether the response contains node references.
+You can run `JSON.parse()` on the `payload` field to retrieve the data.
+For example, in JavaScript: `var data = JSON.parse(response['payload'])`.

-Here `"<payload string>"` is replaced by JSON, whose structure adheres to the following form:
+Here is the structure the response payload string adheres to after decoding:

 ```json
 {